 Materials: I Can Grow a Flower by DK publishers

 Before this learning opportunity, write the letters of your child’s name on some Popsicle sticks and tape each one to an artificial flower.
 Help your child spell their name with the Popsicle stick flowers.
 This is also an excellent opportunity to work on letter recognition and corresponding sounds.

 Materials: Artificial flowers (enough to spell out your child’s name), masking tape, permanent marker, craft Popsicle sticks

-Above/below/in/out: Introduce the concept of prepositions to your child by using an artificial flower and vase.
+Introduce the concept of prepositions to your child using an artificial flower and vase.
 For example, put the flower in the vase and talk about how the flower is “IN” the vase.
 Then take the flower out of the vase.
-Ask your child if the flower is now in or out of the vase to gauge their level of understanding.
+Ask your child if the flower is in or out of the vase to gauge their level of understanding.
 If your child has difficulty grasping a preposition, try using another one!